-The Yorkshire Community Beacon Programme will consist of a diverse range of activities, including college visits and art projects, behind-the-scenes racecourse experiences and internships.
-The Beacon will promote volunteering as part of Racing Together Community Day, work with community groups and on fundraising events, as well as involvement in established and emerging community programmes.
+The Yorkshire Community Beacon Programme consists of a diverse range of activities, including college visits and art projects, behind-the-scenes racecourse experiences and internships.
+The Beacon encompasses volunteering as part of Racing Together Community Day, working with community groups and on fundraising events, as well as involvement in established and emerging community programmes.

 Keep an eye on this page and social media for details as the pilot progresses.